 (vi) monitoring and assessing the evolution of ecological networks connectivity over time;

-2. Calls on Parties and Signatories of CMS Memoranda of Understanding to consider the network approach and ecological connectivity in the implementation of existing CMS instruments and initiatives; nvites
+2. Calls on Parties and Signatories of CMS Memoranda of Understanding to consider the network approach and ecological connectivity in the implementation of existing CMS instruments and initiatives;

+2bis Invites Parties to review their national legislation relating to conservation of biological diversity to determine whether it adequately reflects the need to ensure ecological connectivity, and, where necessary, to amend such legislation accordingly.

 3. Encourages Parties to adopt and implement those guidelines developed within CMS and other relevant processes, including the ‘Technical Guidance on Systematic Conservation Planning with Connectivity’, which aim to promote connectivity and halt its loss, for example through the provision of practical guidance to avoid infrastructure development projects disrupting the movement of migratory species;